Brazil bans beta blockers in meat exports to Russia

-SAO PAULO, Dec 10 Brazil said on Monday that it had temporarily banned a feed additive called ractopamine and other beta blockers that promote muscle growth in animals such as pigs and cattle because it fears being shut out of its largest beef importer, Russia.
+SAO PAULO Brazil said on Monday that it had temporarily banned a feed additive called ractopamine and other beta blockers that promote muscle growth in animals such as pigs and cattle because it fears being shut out of its largest beef importer, Russia.

 The ban will be in effect until Brazil can set up a segregation system for beef and pork produced for foreign markets where ractopamine is banned in meat, said Carlos Mota, a representative from the Agriculture Ministry.